immutables/immutables.github.io/mongo.md

 BSON/JSON documents
 ----

 All values used to model documents should have GSON type adapters registered.
-To generate use `@Gson.TypeAdapters` on types or packages.
-When using `RepositorySetup.forUri`, all type generators will be auto-registered from the classpath.
-When using custom `RepositorySetup`, register type adapters on a `Gson` instance using `GsonBuilder` as shown [in GSON guide](json.html#adapter-registration).
+Use `@Gson.TypeAdapters` on types or packages to generate type adapters for enclosed value types.
+When using `RepositorySetup.forUri`, all type adapters will be auto-registered from the classpath.
+When using custom `RepositorySetup`, register type adapters on a `Gson` instance using `GsonBuilder` as shown in [GSON guide](json.html#adapter-registration).

-Large portion of things needed to know to create MongoDB documents described in [JSON guide](json.html#gson)
+Large portion of things you need to know to create MongoDB mapped documents is described in [GSON guide](json.html#gson)

 ----------
 Operations